 Visual Working Memory Reset

 The world we live in is far from static – everything we see is constantly changing in some way.
 How do we hold this dynamically changing visual information in our visual working memory (VWM) for active manipulation?
-We do this through the processes ‘VWM updating’, meaning that we update our memory representations in real-time for minor visual changes, or ‘VWM resetting’ which is when our memory representations are ‘reset’ to deal with abrupt visual change!
-Currently we are measuring EEG brain activity to see how dynamic visual representations are stored in memory; as discrete objects or individual features.
+We do this through the processes ‘VWM updating’, meaning that we update our memory representations in real-time when we encounter minor visual changes, or through ‘VWM resetting’ which is when we ‘reset’ our memory representations to deal with abrupt visual change!
+Currently we are testing this by measuring EEG brain activity to see how dynamic visual representations are stored in memory; as discrete objects or individual features.

 Examining the neural basis of visual working memory

 How is visual working memory (VWM) instantiated in the brain?
 Previous studies have demonstrated that there are several brainwave correlates of VWM, but we may ask why there are several correlates and not just one.
 One possibility is that these multiple correlates are simply different measures of the same thing.
 For instance, you can measure how ‘big’ a TV is by measuring the length of the diagonal line from corner to corner (e.g., 50” TV), or you could calculate the surface area of the TV.
 Although these two measures are numerically different, they are correlated and reflect the same physical property (i.e., size) of how ‘big’ the TV is.

 Alternatively, these multiple correlates of VWM could instead be indicators of dissociable aspects of VWM.
 For example, to assess how ‘good’ a TV is, one can assess its screen size and types of input/output (e.g., HDMI, DVI etc.).
 Unlike the measures of TV size, these factors reflect different aspects of TV quality and therefore they are not necessarily related to one another.